-A Total Maximum Daily Load (TMDL) analysis was completed for indicator bacteria in the Deep Brook Sub-Regional Basin (Figure 1 of Appendix A).
-This waterbody is included on the most recent List of Connecticut Waterbodies Not Meeting Water Quality Standards (Chapter 3 of the 2010 State of Connecticut Integrated Water Quality Report) due to exceedences of the indicator bacteria criteria contained within the State Water Quality Standards (WQS).
+A Total Maximum Daily Load (TMDL) analysis was completed for indicator bacteria in the Ekonk Brook Sub-Regional Basin (Figure 1 of Appendix A).
+This waterbody is included on the most recent List of Connecticut Waterbodies Not Meeting Water Quality Standards (Chapter 3 of the 2010 State of Connecticut Integrated Water Quality Report1) due to exceedences of the indicator bacteria criteria contained within the State Water Quality Standards2 (WQS).
 Under section 303(d) of the Federal Clean Water Act (CWA), States are required to develop TMDLs for waters impacted by pollutants that are included on their Impaired Waters Lists, and for which technology-based controls are insufficient to achieve water quality standards.

 In general, the TMDL represents the maximum loading that a waterbody can receive without exceeding the water quality criteria, which have been adopted into the WQS for that parameter.
-Federal regulations specify that TMDL loadings may be expressed as a mass per time, toxicity, or other appropriate measure.
+Federal regulations specify that TMDL loadings may be expressed as a mass per time, toxicity, or other appropriate measure3.
 In this TMDL, loadings are expressed as the average percent reduction from current loadings that must be achieved to meet water quality standards.
-The U.S. Environmental Protection Agency's (EPA) most recent guidance recommends that all TMDLs and associated load allocations and wasteload allocations be expressed in terms of daily time increments.
-The percent reduction TMDL for the Deep Brook Regional Basin is applicable each and every day until recreational use goals are attained.
+The U.S. Environmental Protection Agency's (EPA) most recent guidance recommends that all TMDLs and associated load allocations and wasteload allocations be expressed in terms of daily time increments4.
+The percent reduction TMDL for Ekonk Brook is applicable each and every day until recreational use goals are attained.
 Federal regulations require that the TMDL analysis identify the portion of the total loading which is allocated to point source discharges (termed the Wasteload Allocation or WLA) and the portion attributed to nonpoint sources (termed the Load Allocation or LA), which contribute that pollutant to the waterbody.
 In addition, TMDLs must include a Margin of Safety (MOS) to account for uncertainty in establishing the relationship between pollutant loadings and water quality.
-Seasonal variability in the relationship between pollutant loadings and WQS attainment is also considered in TMDL analysis.
+Seasonal variability in the relationship between pollutant loadings and water quality.

-The Deep Brook Sub-Regional Basin is located within the Town of Newtown.
-Newtown has designated urban areas, as defined by the U.S. Census Bureau and is required to comply with the General Permit for the Discharge of Stormwater from Small Municipal Separate Storm Sewer Systems (MS4 permit) (see Appendix E) issued by the Connecticut Department of Energy and Environmental Protection (DEEP).
+The Ekonk Brook Sub-Regional Basin extends through the municipality of Plainfield with small areas of the watershed in Sterling and Voluntown.
+At this time these municipalities are not required to comply with the General Permit for the Discharge of Stormwater from Small Municipal Separate Storm Sewer Systems (MS4 permit) (see Appendix E).
 This general permit is applicable to municipalities that are identified in Appendix A of the MS4 permit, that contain designated urban areas and discharge stormwater via a separate storm sewer system to surface waters of the State.
+Sterling and Voluntown are exempt from this permit because they do not have any designated urban areas as defined by the U.S. Census Bureau 5.
+Plainfield has designated urban areas, however the population within these areas is less than 1,000 people.
+The Connecticut Department of Energy and Environmental Protection (DEEP) has granted a waiver for Plainfield and other towns that meet that criteria; they are not required to register for the MS4 permit (Figure 2 of Appendix A).
+The MS4 permit requires municipalities to develop a

-The permit requires municipalities to develop a Stormwater Management Plan (SMP) to reduce the discharge of pollutants, as well as to protect water quality.
-The MS4 permit is discussed further in the "TMDL Implementation Guidance" section of this document.
+Stormwater Management Plan (SMP) to reduce the discharge of pollutants, as well as to protect water quality.
+The MS4 permit is discussed further in the "TMDL Implementation Guidance" section of this permit.
 Additional information regarding stormwater management and the MS4 permit can be obtained on DEEP's website (see Appendix E).